TotallyNotAHaxxer/Caster/README.md

 or via make

-* make go (removes all source code files and compiles main.go to caster)
+* make caster (removes all source code files and compiles main.go to caster)
 * make install (just builds the program, leaves all source code)